Kaitakawaenga Pūtea Taurewa

 - good communicators

-- work in finance, accounting or banking (particularly in lending)
+- work in real estate, finance, accounting or banking

 - sales experience

 To practice as a mortgage broker, you must be registered as a financial adviser under your employers or your own Financial Advice Provider license.
 This involves registering on the Financial Services Provider Register (FSPR) and joining a Dispute Resolution Scheme (DRS).